naveen-seethapathy/authService/README.md

 2. Create two new directories named `mysql` and `redis` inside the cloned directory.
 This will be used as volume mount location for the services respectively.

+3. Copy local .env file to root of lumen app `cp src/auth/env_configs/local/.env src/auth/.env`

-3. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:
+4. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:

     ```
     $ docker-compose up -d
     ```

-4. After the whole stack is up, enter the app container and install the framework of your choice:
+5. After the whole stack is up, enter the app container and install the framework of your choice:

     ```
     $ docker exec -it app bash
-    $ nano .env
     $ php artisan migrate --seed
     ```